-3.7.1 Salmonella monitoring: documentation on salmonella category
+3.7.1 Salmonella monitoring

 Who is responsible for the salmonella monitoring?

 The livestock owner is responsible for taking part in the salmonella programme and for the complete and uniform sampling of the fattening pigs in particular.
 In abattoirs, samples are taken from the meat juices or blood.
 If necessary, additional blood samples can be taken on the agricultural company.